Victoria High School Theatre, 1260 Grant Street, Victoria, BC

 History Forum with Canadian Naval Historian Barry Gough: Below, Barry Gough discusses the Victoria High School Great War project.
 Canada's oldest high school west of Winnipeg has over 500 names in its Great War Roll of Honour.
 As of 2012, when this talk took place, the school had undertaken a series of commemorative projects, including the Trees of Remembrance and forthcoming book and website.

 Robert W. Mackay

-BC Author Robert Mackay has just published his first novel, Soldier of the Horse, inspired by the life of his own father, Sergeant Tom Mackay, who was badly wounded at the Battle of Moreuil Wood.
+BC Author Robert Mackay recently published his first novel, Soldier of the Horse, inspired by the life of his own father, Sergeant Tom Mackay, who was badly wounded at the Battle of Moreuil Wood.

 The novel opens in Winnipeg in 1914.
 Tom Macrae is working on his law degree and enjoying the company of his sweetheart, Ellen.
 When the call to arms comes, both Tom and Ellen are torn from their secure, settled lives in the prairie city.
 Tom finds himself hunched in the trenches, amid the mud and horror of the Great War, while Ellen faces an uncertain future in Tom's absence.
 His prospects bleak, Tom serves with the Canadian Cavalry Brigade, in the thick of the stalemated struggles on the Western Front.
 In addition to the soldiers' comradeship, Tom discovers the strong bonds of trust between the soldiers and their horses.
 With his own horse as his closest companion, he dodges a hurricane of shells, machine guns and swords, and in the clamour, faces his finest hour.

-Robert W Mackay has also written an account of the Strathconas at Moreuil Wood, the famour cavalry battle in which his father and Lieutanant Gordon Flowerdew fought.
+Robert W Mackay has also written an account of the Strathconas at Moreuil Wood, the famous cavalry battle in which his father and Lieutanant Gordon Flowerdew fought.